 Equality and diversity – This firm is committed to promoting equality and diversity in all its dealings with clients, third parties and employees.

 Termination – You may end our retainer at any time.
 If you fail promptly to pay our invoices or any requested monies on account or if you fail to give us instructions as reasonably requested, we may end our retainer or temporarily cease further work.
 We may exercise these rights irrespective of any prejudice suffered as a result.
 We may also end our retainer if any conflict of interest should or may arise between you and us or you and another of our clients.
 Otherwise a specific retainer will end on completion of the work and a general indefinite retainer may be ended by us on reasonable notice.

-If we agree in writing a fixed fee for any work, we will charge that fee for work within the scope of the agreement but may charge additional fees on the basis explained above for any work outside the scope of the agreement.
+If we agree in writing a fixed fee for any work, I will charge that fee for work within the scope of the agreement but may charge additional fees on the basis explained above for any work outside the scope of the agreement.
 Unless otherwise agreed in writing any fixed fee agreed with you will not include expenses.
-Our fixed fees in property transactions are 1% of the value of the sale or purchase.

-Expenses – We will charge for the following expenses.
+Expenses – I will charge for the following expenses.

 1. incidentals; e.g. photocopying, bank charges, non-local telephone calls, faxes, courier and other deliveries, travel, document storage and retrieval, and other incidental costs directly attributable to the services provided;